Abishhhekkk/esp32-brownout-error/README.md

 # esp32-brownout-error
 Hey there!
 I know it has been a hard time for you to debug the esp32 cam module.
 It requires lot of time to debug the problem.
-Here's an easy fix to the problem : Brownout Triggered Error
+Here's an easy fix to the problem : Brownout Triggered Error.

+Kindly checkout the file below to fix the error.

+I also wish to share the problem faced by me although I entered this code and turned my esp32-cam-module.Before that, I need you to understand the rootcause of the problem why brownout error is triggered.
+The main reason is the esp32 cam module(I used AI Thinker module) operates on 3.3 volts but for better clarity and considering the fluctuations we are using 5V.
+So if there is any fluctuations or if there is no stable power is supplied to the cam module, brownout error is triggered.
+Often many youtube channels recommend to use external power supply as it can provide stable current to the board which in case microcontrollers like Arduino don't supply desired power.
+My way of solving is quite good and worked for me!.
+Enter the code and run the program but the main problem you may face is the board will get heated up as you did not solve the power fluctuations.
+Take this into consideration and work on it.
+All the best, my buddy :)